-Two new 'National Occupational Standards for Sonography' have been recently published by Skills for Health.
+Two new 'National Occupational Standards for Sonography' have been published by Skills for Health.
 CI.C.2019 Perform, interpret and report on ultrasound examinations covers performing, interpreting and reporting on ultrasound images of anatomical structures, whilst CI.I.2019 - Perform image guided procedures and/or interventions covers invasive procedures and/or interventions performed under image guidance.
 This standard is relevant to various imaging modalities, including ultrasound, and should be used in your area of practice.

 These standards can be found at: